Monarchy of Saint Kitts and Nevis: Parliament

 The sovereign, along with the National Assembly, is one of the two components of the Parliament of Saint Kitts and Nevis.

-The monarch does not, however, participate in the legislative process; the viceroy does, though only in the granting of Royal Assent.
+Parliament meets only by royal summons and no bill becomes law without Royal Assent.
 Further, the constitution outlines that the governor-general alone is responsible for appointing senators.
 One-third of all senatorial appointments are made by the governor-general on the advice of the leader of the opposition, and others on the advice of prime minister.
 The viceroy additionally summons, prorogues, and dissolves parliament; after the latter, the writs for a general election are usually dropped by the governor-general at Government House, Basseterre.

 The new parliamentary session is marked by the Opening of the National Assembly, during which the monarch or governor-general reads the Speech from the Throne.

 All laws in Saint Kitts and Nevis are enacted only with the viceroy's granting of Royal Assent in the monarch's name.
 Thus, bills begin with the phrase: "Be it enacted by the King's Most Excellent Majesty, by and with the advice and consent of the National Assembly of Saint Christopher Nevis and by the authority of the same as follows".
 The Royal Assent, and proclamation, are required for all acts of parliament, usually granted or withheld by the governor-general, with the Public Seal of Saint Christopher and Nevis.

 Courts

 The Sovereign is deemed the "fount of justice," and is responsible for rendering justice for all subjects.
 The Sovereign does not personally rule in judicial cases; instead, judicial functions are performed in his or her name.
-In Saint Kitts and Nevis, criminal offences are legally deemed to be offences against the sovereign, and proceedings for indictable offences are brought in the sovereign's name in the form of The King versus [Name].
+In Saint Kitts and Nevis, criminal offences are legally deemed to be offences against the sovereign, and proceedings for indictable offences are brought in the sovereign's name in the form of The King [or Queen] versus [Name].
 Hence, the common law holds that the sovereign "can do no wrong"; the monarch cannot be prosecuted in his or her own courts for criminal offences.

 The highest court of appeal for Saint Kitts and Nevis is the Judicial Committee of the King's Privy Council.

 The governor-general, on behalf of the monarch of Saint Kitts and Nevis, can also grant immunity from prosecution, exercise the royal prerogative of mercy, and pardon offences against the Crown, either before, during, or after a trial.
 The exercise of the 'Prerogative of mercy' to grant a pardon and the commutation of prison sentences is described in section 66 of the Constitution.

-The monarch does not, however, personally rule in judicial cases; instead, judicial functions are performed in his name.
-In international cases, as a sovereign and under established principles of international law, the King of Saint Kitts and Nevis is not subject to suit in foreign courts without his express consent.
-In addition, the monarch also serves as a symbol of the legitimacy of courts of justice and of their judicial authority.